 Tong Chen

 Tong Chen is a doctoral candidate in the School of Public Affairs and Administration (SPAA) at Rutgers University–Newark.
-His research integrates public administration, quantitative methods, machine learning, and artificial intelligence (AI), with an emphasis on public corruption, nonprofit social media engagement, and AI governance.
-He develops innovative approaches to investigate underexplored areas of public administration by addressing data limitations in prior literature.
-His dissertation leverages artificial intelligence to construct a comprehensive dataset of over 2,000 U.S. public corruption cases from FBI disclosures, moving beyond the field’s traditional reliance on aggregated indices.
-Chen's nonprofit work focuses on the nonprofit’s communication strategy on social media and obtained access to Meta Platforms (Facebook and Instagram).
-His policy work categorizes emerging AI policies and applies institutional grammar theory to analyze patterns of policy diffusion, shedding light on the regulatory approaches shaping this evolving domain.
-He’s interested in applying emerging technologies in both teaching and academic research, such as robotic process automation, video editing, and analysis with AI.
+Centered on systematically analyzing and quantifying large-scale unstructured text data, his research covers integrity and accountability, nonprofit social media communication, and AI governance.
+Chen specializes in transforming qualitative materials, such as government disclosures, legislative texts, and social media content, into analytically tractable datasets using natural language processing, machine learning, and generative AI, enabling rigorous empirical analysis of complex public management and governance phenomena that are difficult to capture through traditional structured data alone.
+His dissertation leverages artificial intelligence to construct a comprehensive dataset of over 1,800 U.S. public corruption cases from FBI disclosures, moving beyond the field’s traditional reliance on aggregated indices.
+Chen's nonprofit work focuses on the nonprofit’s communication strategy on social media by utilizing access to Meta Platforms (Facebook and Instagram) and TikTok.
+His policy work constructed a comprehensive dataset of state-level AI policies across all 50 U.S. states to examine how policymakers are addressing the rapid adoption of AI.
+He’s also interested in exploring and applying emerging technologies in both teaching and academic research, such as robotic process automation, multimedia presentation, and analysis with AI.

 Education